-The Kipushi copper-zinc-germanium-lead mine, in the DRC, is adjacent to the town of Kipushi and approximately 30 kilometres southwest of Lubumbashi.
+The Kipushi copper-zinc-germanium-lead mine, in the Democratic Republic of Congo, is adjacent to the town of Kipushi and approximately 30 kilometres southwest of Lubumbashi.
 It is located on the Central African Copperbelt, approximately 250 kilometres southeast of the Kamoa-Kakula Project and less than one kilometre from the Zambian border.
 Ivanhoe acquired its 68% interest in the Kipushi Project in November 2011; the balance of 32% is held by the state-owned mining company, La Générale des Carrières et des Mines (Gécamines).

 Health, safety and community development

-At the end of Q3 2018, the Kipushi Project had achieved a total 1,724,816 work hours free of lost-time injuries.
-One lost-time injury occurred in November 2018 when the Kipushi Project had reached 2,092,924 work hours – more than a year since a lost-time injury had occurred at the Kipushi Project.
+At the end of 2018, the Kipushi Project reached a total of 165,576 work hours free of lost-time injuries.
+One lost-time injury occurred in November 2018 when the Kipushi Project had reached 2,092,924 work hours – more than a year since a lost-time injury had previously occurred.

 The Kipushi Project operates a potable-water station to supply the municipality with water.
 This includes power supply, disinfectant chemicals, routine maintenance, security and emergency repair of leaks to the primary reticulation.
 The Kipushi Project also installed and commissioned new overhead powerlines to the pump station.
-Other community development projects continued during Q3 and included the Kipushi women’s literacy project, the setup of a new sewing training centre, scholarships and more water boreholes drilled and equipped for community use.
+Other community development projects continued during Q4 2018 included the Kipushi women’s literacy project, the setup of a new sewing training centre, scholarships and more water boreholes drilled and equipped for community use.

 Kipushi Mineral Resources

-The Kipushi Project’s current Mineral Resource estimate was updated with an effective date of June 14, 2018, and was prepared by the MSA Group, of Johannesburg, South Africa, in compliance with 2014 CIM Definition Standards.
+The Kipushi Project’s current Mineral Resource estimate was updated with an effective date of June 14, 2018, and was prepared by the MSA Group of Johannesburg, South Africa, in compliance with 2014 CIM Definition Standards.
 Ivanhoe plans to file an updated National Instrument 43-101 (NI 43-101) technical report for the Kipushi Project covering the June 2018 Mineral Resource estimate by the end of March 2019.
 The technical report will be filed on the company’s website and under the company’s SEDAR profile at www.sedar.com.

 Copper-rich Measured and Indicated Mineral Resources contained in the adjacent Fault Zone, Fault Zone Splay and Série Récurrente Zone total an additional 2.29 million tonnes at grades of 4.03% copper, 2.85% zinc, 21 g/t silver and 19 g/t germanium, at a 1.5% copper cut-off – containing 144 million pounds of copper.
 Copper-rich Inferred Mineral Resources in these zones total an additional 0.44 million tonnes at grades of 3.89% copper, 10.77% zinc, 19 g/t silver and 55 g/t germanium.

-Highlights of the PFS, based on a long-term zinc price of $1.10 per pound, include:
+Highlights of the PFS, based on a long-term zinc price of $1.10/lb include:

 - After-tax net present value (NPV) at an 8% real discount rate of $683 million.